EugenMayer/helm-charts/charts/rundeck/README.md

 - It is not possible to add any plugins since initContainers are not able to mount any volume.
 Creating a volume for `/home/rundeck/libext` would remove all the stock-shipped plugins, so that is not an option.
 ConfigMaps are not designed to take in 5MB+ for each `plugin.jar`.
-  So this is a fairly hard limitation of the stock Docker-Image which we would need to change there
+  So this is a fairly hard limitation of the stock Docker-Image which we would need to change there.
+See the [corresponding rundeck issue](https://github.com/rundeck/rundeck/issues/7487) and add your opinion / vote there.

 # Strong hint